 Prayin’ for forgiveness ’cause it happened on a Sunday

-Here, Juice WRLD reflects on the consequences of his actions, with the line “blow you away” referencing violence.
+Here, Juice WRLD talks about the consequences of his actions, with the line “blow you away” referencing violence.

 The mention of praying for forgiveness adds a layer of guilt, showing that even though he’s tough, he feels remorse for what happens.